+CD#35.1_ Draft 2 w/track changes.

 American Library Association

 Strategic Directions: EQUITY, DIVERSITY AND INCLUSION

 Summary

 The American Library Association recognizes that equity, diversity and inclusion impacts all aspects of work among members of the Association, within the field of librarianship, and within the communities served by libraries.
 This work includes addressing, dismantling, and transforming policies, structures, and biases throughout the organization and the field of librarianship.
 ALA, through its actions and those of its members, is instrumental in creating a more equitable, diverse and inclusive society.